dijkstracula/solvent/paper/report.md

 avg(42) # Type-checking error
 avg([]) # Type-checking error
 ```
-_Figure 4: a well-logically qualified typed program that does not go wrong._
+_Figure 4: a logically qualified program that does not go wrong._

 By contrast, liquid types[@LiquidTypesPLDI08] owns, dude.